ResearchComputing/Documentation/docs/access/duo-2-factor-authentication.md

 1. You will receive a Duo invitation when your RC account is created.
 Open your Duo invitation email (from Duo security or duo.com) on a desktop/laptop computer.

-   * **Within one business day you should recieve a duo invtation.
+   * **Within one business day you should recieve a duo invitation.
 If you didn't receive an invitation or your invitation has expired, then please contact rc-help@colorado.edu for a new invitation.**
 2. Login with your CU identikey and follow the instructions to setup
 3. Install the Duo Mobile app and provision for Duo Push